Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-guru-course.md

   - Lifecycle management
   - Versioning
     - Version control
-  - Encription
+  - Encryption
   - Secure data using Access control lists and bucket policies
     - Access control list is on individual file basis, one file or object can only be accessed by one person or role
     - bucket policies works on a bucket level

 - Storage classes
   - S3 standard
-    - Redundant across multiple devices in multiple facilities, desinged to sustain the loss of 2 facilities concurrently
+    - Redundant across multiple devices in multiple facilities, designed to sustain the loss of 2 facilities concurrently
   - S3 - IA (Infrequently accessed)
     - Data tha is less frequently accessed, but requires rapid access when needed.
 Lower fee than s3, but charged on retrieval
-  - S3 on zone - IA
+  - S3 one zone - IA
-    - Low cost for infrquently accessed data, dont require multiple AZ recilience
+    - Low cost for infrequently accessed data, don't require multiple AZ resilience
   - S3 - Intelligent tiering
     - Optimize costs by automatically moving data to the most cost effective access tier, without performance impact
   - S3 glacier
     - secure, durable and low cos storage class for data archiving.
-Retrival times configurable from minutes to hours, cost cheaper than on-premise
+Retrieval times configurable from minutes to hours, cost cheaper than on-premise
-  - S3 glacer deep archive
+  - S3 glacier deep archive
     - Amazon S3's lowest-cost storage class where a retrieval of 12 hours is acceptable

 ![s3 comparison](media/s3-comparison.PNG)